MicrosoftDocs/mesh-docs/mesh/mesh-app/use-mesh.md

 ### Your home space

-You always start in your "home" space when you launch the Mesh app.
+You always start in your home space when you launch the Mesh app.
 This space is private, and only you can see and edit this space.

 ### Create a collaborative space